roman-milk/roman-milk.github.io/catching-mommy-lesb.md

  Olivia's face burned red as I sauntered past her smugly.

  Before she could formulate a response, I left the washroom leaving the mother- daughter to deal with their situation the same way I had to with mine not so long ago.
-Report_Story #2